-The number of climate models that are able to simulate the QBO has increased in the last two decades.
-Fifteen models in the 6th phase of the Coupled Model Intercomparison Project (CMIP6) were able to simulate a QBO [28], compared to five models in CMIP5 [1].
-While the mean period of the QBO in these models and those participating in the SPARC QBO Initiative

-(QBOi) [129] is represented quite well, the vertical structure of its amplitude is not: models systematically underestimate the QBO wind amplitude in the lower-most stratosphere (\sim 50 hPa), and often overestimate it above 10 hPa (FIG. 4).
-The latitudinal extent of the amplitude tends to be well represented near 10 hPa but underestimated near 50 hPa [129].
-Weak QBO amplitude in the lowermost stratosphere is often manifested by the development of weak westward winds (FIG. 5) and a lack of downward descent of shear zones to the tropopause [43], both of which could be linked with the under-representation of QBO teleconnections in models [94, 104].
-Insufficient vertical resolution can lead to weak QBO amplitude in the lowermost stratosphere [121, 123, 125, 126], but the reasons for this systematic model error have not been fully clarified.
+The number of climate models that are able to simulate the OBO has increased in the past two decades.
+Fifteen models 208 in the 6th phase of the Coupled Model Intercomparison Project (CMIP6) were able to simulate a QBO [32], compared with 209 five models in CMIP5 [1].
+Although the mean period of the QBO in these models and those participating in the SPARC 210 QBO Initiative (QBOi) [129] is represented quite well, the vertical structure of its amplitude is not: models systematically 211 underestimate the QBO wind amplitude in the lowermost stratosphere (~ 50 hPa), and often overestimate it above 10 hPa 212 (FIG. 3).
+The latitudinal extent of the amplitude tends to be well represented near 10 hPa but underestimated near 50 hPa 213 [129].
+Weak QBO amplitude in the lowermost stratosphere is often manifested by the development of weak westward winds 214 (FIG. 4) and a lack of downward descent of shear zones to the tropopause [47], both of which could be linked with the 215 under-representation of QBO teleconnections in models [95, 104].
+Insufficient vertical resolution can lead to weak QBO 216 amplitude in the lowermost stratosphere [121, 123, 125, 126], but the reasons for this systematic model error have not been 217 fully clarified.
+218

 Finer features of the QBO are not well captured by models.
-In observations, eastward phases of the QBO descend about twice as fast as westward phases, which sometimes stall in the lower stratosphere [130], whereas most models have comparable eastward and westward descent rates, and under-represented (or less pronounced) stalling [1, 129].
-The vertical depths of QBO phases in models are often shallower than observed [94], possibly due to errors in descent rate, which could weaken the QBO teleconnection to high latitudes if deep QBO phases are important [131, 132].
-The variability in the duration and amplitude of individual cycles is less than in observations [129, 133], which is likely related to over-reliance on parameterized gravity wave forcing.
+In observations, eastward phases of the QBO descend approximately twice as fast as westward phases, which sometimes stall in the lower stratosphere [130], whereas most models have comparable eastward and westward descent rates, and under-represented (or less pronounced) stalling [1, 129].
+The vertical depths of QBO phases in models are often shallower than observed [95], possibly owing to errors in descent rate, which could weaken the QBO teleconnection to high latitudes if deep QBO phases are important [131, 132].
+The variability in the duration and amplitude of individual cycles is less than in observations [129, 133], which is likely related to over-reliance on parametrized gravity wave forcing.

 The contribution of large-scale equatorial wave modes, such as Kelvin, mixed Rossby-gravity, and inertia-gravity waves, to the driving of the QBO is generally underestimated by models.
-The distributions of equatorially trapped waves in the stratosphere with equivalent depths < 90 m (zonal phase speeds |c| < ~ 30 m s-1, those most relevant to QBO forcing) generally correspond to sources resulting from tropospheric convection [134].
-Only roughly half of the QBOi models showed realistic convectively coupled Kelvin waves and only a few models have convectively coupled mixed Rossby-gravity waves [110].
+The distributions of equatorially trapped waves in the stratosphere with equivalent depths < 90 m (zonal phase speeds $|c| < \sim 30$ m s-1, those most relevant to QBO forcing) generally correspond to sources resulting from tropospheric convection [134].
+Only approximately half of the QBOi models showed realistic convectively coupled Kelvin waves and only a few models (4 out of 13) have convectively coupled mixed Rossby-gravity waves [110].
 Those models with stronger convectively coupled waves and higher vertical resolution tend to produce stronger resolved wave forcing in the QBO region.